 I am not much of a saver of anything.
-I hate clutter and if I can’t find a spot to put it, then it will most likely end up in the trash or goodwill pile.
-My house isn’t very big so we don’t have room for the things that aren’t essential.
+I hate clutter, and if I can’t find a spot to put it, then it will most likely end up in the trash or goodwill pile.
+My house isn’t very big, so we don’t have room for things that aren’t essential.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.